abdussamadarefi/css-insight/README.md

-# CSS Hover Insight
+# CSS Insight

-CSS Hover Insight is a powerful Visual Studio Code extension that enhances your development workflow by providing a hover feature to display the CSS styles associated with Bootstrap, Tailwind, and custom classes and IDs directly in your HTML files.
+CSS Insight is a powerful Visual Studio Code extension that enhances your development workflow by providing a hover feature to display the CSS styles associated with Bootstrap, Tailwind, and custom classes and IDs directly in your HTML files.
 It also includes a completion provider that suggests CSS classes as you type.

 ## Features